x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 ~~~
 ANS:
 Uploaded movie using Icecream application to www.youtube.com (see link below);
-- Attempted to implement Sphere Collision...
+- Would have attempted Sphere Collision, but did not have time due to
+a focus on cylinder intersection
 ~~~
 [https://youtu.be/-yUUop7f_EU]